Leading two-loop corrections to the Higgs di-photon decay in the Inert Doublet Model: Higgs Low-Energy Theorem and di-photon decay of the Higgs boson

 Our calculation itself is divided into three main steps, described below.
-We have begun by generating genuine two-loop diagrammatic contributions to the photon self-energy using \texttt{FeynArts}~\cite{Kublbeck:1990xc,Hahn:2000kx}, using a model file generated with \texttt{SARAH}~\cite{Staub:2009bi,Staub:2010jh,Staub:2012pb,Staub:2013tta}.
+We have begun by generating genuine two-loop diagrammatic contributions to the photon self-energy using \texttt{FeynArts}~\cite{Kublbeck:1990xc,Hahn:2000kx}, using two different model files: one generated with \texttt{SARAH}~\cite{Staub:2009bi,Staub:2010jh,Staub:2012pb,Staub:2013tta} for the Feynmann gauge, and a second one devised for the BFM (adapting the results of Ref.~\cite{Denner:1994xt} to the IDM).
 The corresponding amplitudes were then computed and simplified with \texttt{FeynCalc}~\cite{Mertig:1990an,Shtabovenko:2016sxi,Shtabovenko:2020gxv}, and the reduction to master integrals was performed with \texttt{Tarcer}~\cite{Mertig:1998vk}.
-At intermediate stages of the computation, we retained the leading dependence on the light scalar masses, as these serve to regulate infrared (IR) divergences in individual diagrams --- we will return to the cancellation of these IR divergences below.
+At intermediate stages of the computation, we retained the leading dependence on the light masses --- i.e.\ $m_h$, $m_G(=m_Z)$, $m_{G^\pm}(=m_W)$ --- as these serve to regulate infrared (IR) divergences in individual diagrams --- we will return to the cancellation of these IR divergences below.
 Once the contributions were expressed in terms of master integrals, we employed known expressions for the two-loop integrals (see $e.g.$ Refs.~\cite{Martin:2001vx,Martin:2003qz}).
-We also used expansions of the loop integrals, both with results available from the literature~\cite{Martin:2003qz,Braathen:2016cqe,Bahl:2021rts}, and from our own derivations using differential-equation based techniques (see for instance Refs.~\cite{Martin:2003qz,Bahl:2021rts}).
+We also used expansions of the loop integrals around $p^{2}=0$, both with results available from the literature~\cite{Martin:2003qz,Braathen:2016cqe,Bahl:2021rts}, and from our own derivations using differential-equation based techniques (see for instance Refs.~\cite{Martin:2003qz,Bahl:2021rts}).
 All new expansions were verified numerically with the public tool \texttt{TSIL}~\cite{Martin:2005qm}.
+In the Feynman gauge calculations, we include tadpole shifts so that tadpole contributions are canceled~\cite{Denner:1991kt} already at the level of bare perturbation theory.
+This leads two-loop diagrams with tadpole shift in the NG-boson propagators.
+In addition, we have included pinch terms obtained by the intrinsic pinch technique~\cite{Binosi:2002ez, Binosi:2002bs}.
+On the other hand, on the BFM method, we have calculated the 1PI self-energy of classical photon field, which is manifestly gauge invariant.
+We have obtained the same expressions in both methods.
+In addition, our results are consistent with those in the two-Higgs doublet model calculated in the alignment limit and using the unitary gauge~\cite{Degrassi:2023eii}.